Soncino family: Gershon b. Moses Soncino

 (in Italian works, Jeronimo Girolima Soncino; in Latin works, Hieronymus Soncino):

 The most important member of the family; born probably at Soncino; died at Constantinople 1534.

+The earliest printed Talmuds, though incomplete, were published by the Soncino family, especially Gershon, who established the printing conventions for the Talmud that were followed by Daniel Bomberg and subsequent printers.

-He claims to have been of great assistance to the exiles from Spain, and especially to those from Portugal; and he made journeys to France in order to collect manuscripts for the works to be printed.
+Gershon says he was of great assistance to the exiles from Spain, and especially to those from Portugal; and he made journeys to France in order to collect manuscripts for the works to be printed.
 He makes a pun upon his name by printing it as two words, "Ger Sham," referring to his many travels.
 In dedicating his edition of Petrarch (Fano, 1503) to Cæsar Borgia, he mentions that he had had Latin, Greek, and Hebrew types cut out by Francesco da Bologna, who is credited also with having made the cursive types attributed to Aldus Manutius.
 It is curious that Aldus, for his introduction to a Hebrew grammar (Venice, 1501), used the same types that had been employed by Soncino in 1492.

 Eliezar b.
 Gershon Soncino

 Printer between 1534 and 1547.
-He completed "Miklol" (finished in 1534), the publication of which had been begun by his father, and published "Meleket ha-Mispar," in 1547; and Isaac b.
+He completed "Miklol" (finished in 1534), the publication of which had been begun by his father, and published "Meleket ha-Mispar" in 1547; and Isaac b.
 Sheshet's responsa, likewise in 1547.

 Gershom b.
 Eliezer Soncino

-Moved to Cairo circa 1550, where he established the first printing press of the Middle East.
+Moved to Cairo c.
+1550, where he established the first printing press of the Middle East.
 His activities are known solely from two fragments discovered in the Cairo Genizah, dating to 1557 and 1562.